nafarlee/git-good/README.md

 The big difference hear is that both of these commits, the original and the complement, remain in the project history.
 So even though the line no longer exists in the most recent project commit, our change to the .git repository was purely additive.

-This play's much nicer with the way Git functions on a team.
+This plays much nicer with the way Git functions on a team.

 ## Best Practices